Engine and Parts: Everything You Should Know

 Ignition Systems

-Ignition systems generate the spark needed to ignite the fuel-air mixture in the engine’s cylinders.
-Without a strong spark, your engine won’t run efficiently—or at all.
+The ignition system generates the spark needed to ignite the fuel-air mixture in the engine’s cylinders.

 Types of Ignition Systems

-• Distributor-Based Systems: Older ignition systems use a distributor to route electrical current to the spark plugs.
-These systems have a certain charm, but they’re more prone to wear and tear.
+- Distributor-Based Systems: Older systems that use a distributor to direct electricity to the spark plugs.

 Engine Control Systems